guillempuche/nx-expo-next-tamagui/README.md

 ## To Do

-- Replecate Expo app in Next app.
 - Add the EAS build configuration for the Expo app.
 - Create Storybook.
+- Replecate Expo app in Next and Vite app.

 ## Resources